 Cinnamon Walnut Sweet Bread

 “What’s in the oven?” they asked.
 I told them they would have to wait.
 But, when this bread came out of the oven, there was no waiting.
 Have you ever cut fresh from the oven bread?
 It is hot, like burn your fingers hot.
 But, you will never have such good bread.
 Trust me on this one.
 Hot Cinnamon Walnut Sweet Bread.
 Heaven.
+You can also use our toasted walnuts and take this bread to the next level.

 Enjoy this one, but watch those fingers.